reuniware/Kotlin-LocaleManager/README.md

 This class will help you to define arbitrary the locale used by an Activity in your application.

-For example, you have to call **LocaleManager.setNewLocale(this@YourActivityName, "en")** in the first activity of your application and then every activity will be set to the Locale "en"...
+For example, you have to call **LocaleManager.setNewLocale(this@YourActivityName, "en")** in each activity of your application in the onCreate method before the setContentView call.

 To get the locale, use **val currentLocale = ConfigurationCompat.getLocales(resources.configuration)[0]**